Shoe Sale at Clarks: 50% off + extra 20% off coupon

 Please close this dialog and try and again

 At Clarks, save up to 50% off men's, women's, and kids' shoes.
 Plus, get an extra 20% off via coupon code "TAKE20".
-Even better, get it before Christmas with free 2-day shipping.
-Deal ends December 20.
+Deal ends January 1.
 Shop Now at Clarks

 Save on men's, women's, and kids' styles from brands like Crocs, adidas, Clarks, Under Armour, and more.
 Shop Now at Amazon